 - Buttoning clothes

 - Eating good (feeding self, opening sandwich bags, etc.)

 Gross Motor Skills

-Gross motor skills are require use of the whole body.
-These physical skills help preschoolers perform every day tasks like running, kicking, jumping, and climbing.
+Gross motor skills are required use of the whole body.
+These physical skills help preschoolers perform everyday tasks like running, kicking, jumping, and climbing.

 Below are some gross motor skills to give you some ideas on what you could do to work with your child.